mgastner/cartogram-cpp/README.md

 Run the following command (replace `your-geojson-file.geojson` file with your geographic data and `your-csv-file.csv` with your visual variables file, containing target areas for each geographic region):

-        cartogram your-geojson-file.geojson -V your-csv-file.csv
+        cartogram your-geojson-file.geojson your-csv-file.csv

 -   The first argument's input is a GeoJSON or JSON file, in the standard GeoJSON format.
--   The `-V` flag (uppercase, case-sensitive) accepts a `.csv` file with data about target areas.
+-   The second argument's input is a `.csv` file with data about target areas.

 _Note: use the `-h` flag to display more options._